Code-Institute-Submissions/covid-tracker-1/README.md

 # Fixed Issues

+## Api calls
-Api calls: Free version of the api only allows data for one country to be received per call.
+Free version of the api only allows data for one country to be received per call.
 I did a promise all to get all 27 countries at once.
 I received an error after data for the first ten countries were received.
 I have now coded to get the data for all 27 countries in three batches of 9.
 This still requires an artificial delay using settimeout.

-Remove colonies from data: Denmark, Netherlands, France and the UK include former colonies from different parts of the world in their data.
+## Remove colonies from data
+Denmark, Netherlands, France and the UK include former colonies from different parts of the world in their data.
 This caused errors because the data for these countries was formated differently.
 It was an array of objects where each object was either the country itself or one of its former colonies.
 The geographic location of the former colonies was refrequently on the other side of the planet - making this data irrelevant.
 I used `.filter` to remove this data.

+## Failed Api Calls
-Failed Api Calls: Occasionally, the still throws an error as a result of too many calls or throws an error when it is temporarily down.
+Occasionally, the still throws an error as a result of too many calls or throws an error when it is temporarily down.
 I have coded for both of these.
 If the problem is too many calls, the countries for which the calls failed will be re-fetched after all the data for all other countries has been downloaded.
 If there is an unexpected error, there is a time out for 10 seconds before restarting the download process.
 The user receives a message on screen telling them there is an issue and asking them to be patient.
 If the error occurs four times, the site stops trying to fetch data from the api, the loading animation disappers and the user is told that there is a problem and is asked to try again later.

+## Spurious Data after error fetching data
 When there is an error fetching data because of too many calls, spurious data was displaying in the bar chart before the correct data displaying when data from all 27 countries was fetched.
 This is because I was calculating the per capita data by using the index of the fetched data but I had filtered out null data so the wrong population was being used on the wrong countries.
 I fixed this but if I was starting again I would ensure the country code was contained in every piece of data.

-Axis and bars rendering everytime data is updated: This was due to a lack of understanding about the d3 general update.
+## Axis and bars rendering everytime data is updated
+This was due to a lack of understanding about the d3 general update.

+## Wrong start date
-Wrong start date: Need to download the day before the start date that the user selected to do comparions between start date and end date.
+Need to download the day before the start date that the user selected to do comparions between start date and end date.
 For example if there were 4 total cases on Monday, 6 total cases on Tuesday and 9 total cases on Wednesday.
 To get the cases between Tuesday and Wednesday I need to subtract Monday's total cases (4) from Wednesday's total cases (9).
 This then caused a bug for each country for the first date of recorded data for that country because no data existed for the previous day.
 I fixed this by placing a boolean in the first day of data for all countries.

+## Spurious Data after unselecting data
 When unselecting countries, I was getting spurious results.
 I had an array of index numbers to delete and I was looping doing a for each and splicing within the foreach.
 The problem was that the index number I wanted to delete changed as a result of the previous splice.
 I fixed this by sorting the array from biggest to smallest number (index) before doing the foreach with the splice.

-Font too large for vertical bars: For large values, especially comparisons (eg. +1000%), the text was wider than the bar.
+## Font too large for vertical bars
+For large values, especially comparisons (eg. +1000%), the text was wider than the bar.
 I coded to calculate the width of the text before it is rendered and, if it is wider than the bar, to reduce the font size until it fits.

-Font too large for horizontal bars: I changed the location of the value on the bar depending on the width of the text.
+## Font too large for horizontal bars
+I changed the location of the value on the bar depending on the width of the text.
 This was challenging because it wouldn't work relative to a constant value so I set it relative to a logged value (because longer widths required less of an adjustment).
 If the width remained too large, I reduced the font size until it fits.

 # Open Issues

-Some values can't be seen in the bars because the font size is too small or because the height of the bar is too small.
+## Some values can't be seen in the bars
+This is because the font size is too small (which is neccessary for the value to fit in the bar) or because the height of the bar is too small.

-TO DO: if height is too small, reduce font size until it fits.

-TO DO: if can't be read, include it in tooltip on hover.
+## API errors in console
+When there is an error from the api call, an error displays in the console even though code to handle the error is executed.
+This is because javascript's fetch method will still display an error in the console when the issue related to a problem with a call.

-## Version Control
+# Version Control

 This project was developed using Gitpod, committed to git and pushed to GitHub using the built in function within Gidpod.

-## Deployment:
+# Deployment:

 To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken:

-Log into GitHub.
+1. Log into GitHub.
-From the list of repositories on the screen, select colmfah/covid-tracker.
+2. From the list of repositories on the screen, select colmfah/covid-tracker.
-From the menu items near the top of the page, select Settings.
+3. From the menu items near the top of the page, select Settings.
-Scroll down to the GitHub Pages section.
+4. Scroll down to the GitHub Pages section.
-Under Source click the drop-down menu labelled None and select Master Branch On selecting Master Branch the page is automatically refreshed, the website is now deployed.
+5. Under Source click the drop-down menu labelled None and select Master Branch
+6. On selecting Master Branch the page is automatically refreshed, the website is now deployed.
-Scroll back down to the GitHub Pages section to retrieve the link to the deployed website.
+7. Scroll back down to the GitHub Pages section to retrieve the link to the deployed website.
 To deploy locally:

-Follow this link to the Project GitHub repository: https://github.com/colmfah/covid-tracker Click the Code button.
+1. Follow [this link](https://github.com/colmfah/covid-tracker) to the Project GitHub repository
+2. Click the Code button.
-Copy the HTTPs URL.
+3. Copy the HTTPs URL.
-In your local IDE open Git Bash.
+4. In your local IDE open Git Bash.
-Change the current working directory to the location where you want the cloned directory to be made.
+5. Change the current working directory to the location where you want the cloned directory to be made.
-Type git clone, and then paste the HTTPs URL you copied.
+6. Type "git clone", and then paste the HTTPs URL you copied.
-Press Enter.
+7. Press Enter.
 Your local clone will be created.
-Open the cloned folder and double click on index.html
+8. Open the cloned folder and double click on index.html

-## Credits
+# Credits

 JavaScript to Convert Date to MM/DD/YYYY Format: https://dzone.com/articles/javascript-convert-date